Stephen Sutton: Awards and honours

 Sutton was appointed Member of the Order of the British Empire (MBE) in the 2014 Birthday Honours "for services to Teenage Cancer Trust Charity"; the award was dated 14 May.
 His mother, Jane, said that "though Stephen continually told all of us that he didn't do charity work for recognition, even he acknowledged that to be appointed a Member of the Order of the British Empire was awesome".
-Jane received the MBE from Queen Elizabeth II at Buckingham Palace in November 2014.
+Jane received the MBE insignia from Queen Elizabeth II at Buckingham Palace in November 2014.

 On 7 October 2014, Sutton was recognised at the Pride of Britain Awards with the award for "Special Recognition".
 It was presented to his family by Jason Manford and Roger Daltrey.

-On 11 November 2014 Coventry University announced that it would posthumously award an Honorary Doctorate of Science, in recognition of his outstanding contribution to highlighting the unique needs of teenagers and young adults with cancer.
+On 11 November 2014 Coventry University announced that it would posthumously award Sutton with an Honorary Doctorate of Science, in recognition of his outstanding contribution to highlighting the unique needs of teenagers and young adults with cancer.
 His mother collected it on his behalf later that month.

-Burntwood's Christmas tree for 2014 was dedicated to Sutton, and decorated with the yellow ribbons.
+Burntwood's Christmas tree for 2014 was dedicated to Sutton, and decorated with yellow ribbons.
 In September 2015, Virgin Trains renamed Pendolino 390 002 in his honour.
-In June 2014, an elephant at the West Midlands Safari Park was named Sutton by public vote; he had previously met the animal's mother as part of a wish to hug an animal larger than himself.
+In June 2014, an elephant at the West Midland Safari Park was named Sutton by public vote; he had previously met the animal's mother as part of a wish to hug an animal larger than himself.

 Music

 The Neon Brotherhood recorded a single titled "Hope Ain't a Bad Thing" as a fundraiser for Teenage Cancer Trust in memory of Sutton.
 Jane Sutton announced the release of the single on 2 June and within 24 hours the song reached No. 2 on UK iTunes Charts.
 It peaked in the Official UK charts at No. 16.

 After working with Sutton, local community organisation Gig Caritas announced that they would hold a concert in memory of him in Dudley, featuring West End stars Kieran Brown, Sabrina Aloueche and Katie Bernstein accompanied by a professional orchestra and choir made up of members from In Sound Company and Brierley Hill Musical Theatre Company.

-From 2014, the Download Festival has paid tribute to Sutton, and its main stage has been named after him.
+In 2014, the Download Festival paid tribute to Sutton, temporarily naming their main stage after him.
 He attended the festival in 2013 as part of his "bucket list".